elqal3awii/WebSecurity-Academy-with-Python/OS command injection/Blind OS command injection with output redirection/README.md

 # Hack Steps

 1. Fetch the feedback page
-2. Extract csrf token and session cookie
+2. Extract the csrf token and session cookie
 3. Inject payload into the name field when submitting a feedback to execute the `whoami` command and redirect the output to a text file in a writable directory
 4. Read the new created file